landerson02/BuckyWorld/README.md

 **Game Mechanics and Location Comparison**
 * 11: Implement a location-comparing script to facilitate checking in and displaying nearby landmarks accurately
-* 12: Update user points based on landmark visits and reset points according to game rules.
+* 12: Update user points based on landmark visits

 **Leaderboard Dynamics**
 * 13: Display a leaderboard showing users ranked by points to encourage competition and engagement.

 **Adding Landmarks Usage**
 * 14: Display input boxes for the user to enter landmark attributes
-* 15:
+* 15: Update the map with the new landmark

 #### Stories

 **Registering and Managing Accounts**
-* As a new user, I want to create an account with a unique username and password, enabling me to log in, log out
+* As a new user, I want to be authenticated and authorized through google auth to have and use an account for this application
-* As a user, I want to be able to change my username and password
+* As a user, I want to be able to start earning points after I sign into the app
+* As a user, I want to indicate I am done using the app after I sign out of the application
+* As a user, I want the points I earned to persist after I sign out of the application so that I can pick up where I left off at a later time

 **Participating in the Leaderboard**
 * As a user, I want to see my position on the leaderboard